Understanding the Process of Fully Colonized Mycelium Jar

 Infections can frequently be identified by the appearance of unusual colors in the jar, a foul smell, or the presence of foreign bodies in the jar.

-See also Unveiling the Secrets of Blue Meanie Mycelium
+See also Unveiling the Growth Secrets of Golden Teacher Mycelium

 Common Mycelium Pests